gdaless20/Engineering_4_Notebook/README.md

 ### Reflection

-We struggled getting the correct to light up as we forgot to originally label our LEDS.
-Another issue we had is that one of our lights wasnt working and we thought it was our code originally.
+We struggled to get the correct light to light up during the countdown.
+We eventually figured out the problem was that we had misidentified our LEDs, so it's important to label things because it makes things more organized and easier to use or understand later.
+This assignment will be helpful in the following two launch pad assignments along with our pi in the sky project.

 ## Launch Pad Part 3 (Button)

 ### Assignment Description

-Today Ellen and I created code to make the coundown and lights start when we press a button.
-This is for our 4pt pyhton assignment.
+This is for our 4 part python assignment.
+Today Ellen and I created code to make the countdown and lights start when we press a button.
+We did this to mimic a realistic countdown that is started with an ignition.

 ### Evidence